prajwal-pl/web-development-/README.md

 # web-development-
-A Front-end webpage which consists of HTML and CSS code...
+A Front-end webpage which consists of HTML and CSS code.
+Deployed by using Vercel.